 Part One leads into this, and it's pretty brief so check it out then come back :)

 Throughout the ages within numerous cultures and tribes, it's been used as an entheogen, and no surprise there.
 Even the most primitive of humans felt a calling to something greater in this life, even when there were no words to label it.
 Sacred plants all over this planet have helped us experience this greatness in a direct way, revealing truths that can only be confirmed by an inner knowing, never by spoken word.

 The way this event impacted me was unexpected.
 When my beloved and I began making a contingency plan for what we'd do and how we'd find each other if another act of terrorism happened that separated us in some way, the fragility of life really hit me for the first time.
 Visions of having nothing but what I pack in a backpack, finding shelter wherever I could, became regular images in my mind.
 I started asking myself penetrating questions I hadn't thought to ask before...
 Who am I underneath my conditioning?
 What do I really like?
 What do I really need?
-What have I become addicted to that I didn't realize I was addicted to?
+What have I become addicted or attached to that I didn't realize I was addicted or attached to?
 What would happen if I didn't have those things?

 I had been using cannabis nearly daily at this point, and knowing what a gift it was in my life and how much I enjoyed the relationship I had cultivated with it, I asked myself what I would do if life changed drastically and I had no access to it...could I find this state of being without it?

 Over the few months leading up to 9/11, I had been studying quantum theory which catalyzed a thought process - everything physical has a non-physical counterpart, its frequency.
 Is there a way to tap into this frequency without the use of the physical substance?
 Inside I felt a definite YES, so definite there was no room to question it.
 I tasked myself, however long it took, to find a connection with cannabis' non-physical aspect.
 (I've been on this journey ever since)